mui/material-ui/docs/src/pages/components/grid/grid.md

 {{"component": "modules/components/ComponentLinkHeader.js"}}

-> ⚠️ The `Grid` component shouldn't be confused with a data grid.
-The component is closer to a layout grid.
-For a data grid head to [our `DataGrid` component](/components/data-grid/).
+> ⚠️ The `Grid` component shouldn't be confused with a data grid; it is closer to a layout grid.
+For a data grid head to [the `DataGrid` component](/components/data-grid/).

 ## How it works